 Thrill-seekers will not want to miss out on Dive Bomber, a ten-story tall, trap-door launch capsule, freefall body slide that is one of the tallest in the country.
 The drop is ten seconds of pure adrenaline at speeds of up to 40 miles per hour.

-Other signature attractions at this waterpark include the Run-A-Way River, a 735-foot long raging river in a flume, where you ride in a giant raft with up two others.
-Typhoon Twister, which opened in 2013, is a massive water ride, where up to four-passengers seated in a large tube descend a five-story, enclosed drop into a gigantic 67-foot wide bowl.
+Other signature attractions at this waterpark include the Run-A-Way River, a 735-foot-long raging river in a flume, where you ride in a giant raft with up to two others.
+Typhoon Twister, which opened in 2013, is a massive water ride, where up to four passengers seated in a large tube descend a five-story, enclosed drop into a gigantic 67-foot wide bowl.

-Other attractions at White Water include a 735-foot long family raft ride, a relaxing lazy river, and three areas just for children.
+Other attractions include a 735-foot-long family raft ride, a relaxing lazy river, and three areas just for children.

 Six Flags White Water amenities include cabana rentals with wait service, numerous food and beverage options, locker rentals, and a gift shop.

 (770) 948-9290 (770) 590-4067

 Open weekends mid-May to mid-September, daily Memorial Day weekend through July